bayarealife/DSND-Sparkify-Project/README.md

 ## Summary - Result of the Analysis
 The data evaluation showed in most cases, the non-churn users were more active users (higher counts of events recorded).
-Also gender and the service level (free/paid) also showed difference in churn and non-churn users.
+The gender and the service level (free/paid) also showed difference in churn and non-churn users.
 So I used all variables except a few that were not relevant to user activities (i.e. Error page) and scaled them.
 Then I have tried several algorithms - Logistic Regression, Decision Tree, Random Forest, Gradient-Boosted Tree Classifier and Linear SVC.
-Linear SVC produced the best accuracy rate.
-Tuning the model using key hyperparameters did not improve the accuracy rate.
-The end result was 80% accuracy rate, predicting 37 out of 46 users in the test data.
+Linear SVC produced the best accuracy rate, however it did not predict any True Positive, meaning it did not predict any churn users.
+The accuracy was 100% based on True Negatives.
+The churn rate in the data is 23% so the model should predict the number of churn users as close to it as possible.

 Data Description